periode/thesis/introduction.md

 ## a word from eco

-*with this work we propose to demonstrate the thesis that aesthetics play a role in the understandings of code; the previous research has left many questions unanswered, and the data gathered is still insufficient.*
+*with this work we propose to demonstrate the thesis that aesthetics play a role in the understandings of code; the previous research has left many questions unanswered, such as whether or not code is in anyway (and particularly in an aesthetic way) similar to text, and the data gathered is still insufficient, because there has been so little data gathered in the form of code snippets.*

 ---